-- 23. We obtained a listing of misappropriations of public funds and assets during the fiscal period and management's representation that the listing is complete.
-We selected all misappropriations on the listing, obtained supporting documentation, and observed that the entity reported the misappropriation(s) to the legislative auditor and the District attorney of the parish in which the entity is domiciled. - 24.
-We observed whether the entity has posted on its premises and website, the notice required by R.S.
-24:523.1 concerning the reporting of misappropriation, fraud, waste, or abuse of public funds. - a) Procedure Results We noted no exceptions with regard to the Fraud Notice.
+- 25. We obtained a listing of misappropriations of public funds and assets during the fiscal period and management's representation that the listing is complete.
+We selected all misappropriations on the listing, obtained supporting documentation, and observed that the entity reported the misappropriation(s) to the legislative auditor and the district attorney of the parish in which the entity is domiciled as required by R.S.
+24:523. - 26.
+We observed whether the entity has posted, on its premises and website, the notice required by R.S.
+24:523.1 concerning the reporting of misappropriation, fraud, waste, or abuse of public funds.